samthor/rhud/README.md

 ## Requirements

 Uses `Promise` (but not `async` or `await`), so probably works on modern browsers.
-This includes a tiny `AbortSignal` and `AbortController` polyfill (as these are still fairly modern as of 2020).
+This includes a tiny `AbortSignal` and `AbortController` polyfill (as these are still fairly modern as of 2020), although these won't cancel a `fetch`—check the signal's status when it's important.